NikolaiRadke/Arduinoplus/README.md

 ### Automatic (recommended)

 You need the VSIX file *arduinoplus.vsix* in the same folder with the installer.
 The installer will install the plugin in your home folder.
-If you want to install it into the Arduino programm directory, see *Manual installation*.

 #### Windows
 ```